pkp/pkp-docs/dev/documentation/en/frontend-ui-library.md

 {/block}
 ```

-> **New in 3.5** For new pages in 3.5, the Page component is only responsible for rendering the top bar, navigation, and the root page component for the given page.
-Once you have that set up, follow [Guide](https://stable-3_5_0--6555d3db80418bb1681b8b17.chromatic.com/?path=/) in the storybook.
+> **New in 3.5**: For new pages in 3.5, the Page component is only responsible for rendering the top bar, navigation, and the root page component for the given page.
+Once you have that set up, review [our UI documentation](https://stable-3_5_0--6555d3db80418bb1681b8b17.chromatic.com/?path=/).
 Example for a dashboard page:
 {:.tip}

 ```html